-Water and fuel don't mix, and the fuel system of your car is not designed to handle water.
-So if left untreated, this problem will badly affect the engine and will damage parts like the fuel filter, fuel injectors, fuel pressure regulator, fuel pump and even the catalytic converter.
+Water and fuel don’t mix, and the fuel system of your car is not designed to handle water.
+If water in the gas tank is left untreated, this problem will badly affect the engine and will damage parts like the fuel filter, fuel injectors, fuel pressure regulator, fuel pump and even the catalytic converter.

-Just like any other engine problem, there are common symptoms that can lead you to the cause of the problem.
+How can you tell if there is water in your gas tank?
 I always recommend running an engine diagnostic test before I start any troubleshooting, as error codes can help you to narrow down the search.

 There are lots of things that can go wrong if there is water or condensation in the gas tank and fuel system.

 The bottom line is that the engine will not be able to run properly, and you are going to get a badly running vehicle and all the symptoms that go along with that.

 Here are a few water in gas tank symptoms you will almost definitely experience if water has found its way into the fuel system:

 Bad fuel economy can be caused by lots of different problems, but it will also be affected by the water in the gas tank.
 This is because the mix of water and fuel particles will decrease combustion efficiency significantly.